Building at the Intersection

 Claude is not one assistant.
 It's a cast of characters you direct.

-A local-first web app that provides a Slack-inspired interface for managing Claude conversations.
-Features multi-entity orchestration (Panel, Roundtable, and Directed modes), import from Claude Code and claude.ai, and a novel Agent Experience Testing methodology for diagnosing what agents know after context transitions.
+A local-first web app for managing Claude conversations through a Slack-inspired interface.
+Features five-layer prompt assembly for structured context injection, multi-entity orchestration (Panel, Roundtable, and Directed modes), import from Claude Code and claude.ai, a File Domain Model for persistent artifacts, and Agent Experience Testing (AXT) — a novel methodology for diagnosing what agents actually know after context transitions.
+837 tests, zero failures.

 Vibe-Coded Experiments